 Refillable Candles > Candle Beads

-While candle beads might feel like a fun trend, they don’t quite deliver when it comes to everyday use.
-They’re less consistent, less clean, and less sustainable than they first appear.
+While candle beads might feel like a fun trend, they don't quite deliver when it comes to everyday use.
+They're less consistent, less clean, and less sustainable than they first appear.
+Between the uneven burning, weak fragrance, and hands-on setup requirements, they end up being more trouble than they're worth for most candle lovers.

-If you're looking for a better kind of refillable candle—something that’s effortless, low-waste, and actually works—ReCandle Co. has you covered.
+If you're looking for a better kind of refillable candle—something that's effortless, low-waste, and actually works—ReCandle Co. has you covered.
+Our system gives you all the benefits of a refillable option without any of the drawbacks of loose wax beads.